White House says China's Tiananmen Square 'slaughter' not forgotten

 However, this year, Washington's message has been overshadowed by what critics describe as Trump's heavy-handed response to nationwide protests - some marred by rioting and arson - against police brutality.

-Hong Kong's pro-Beijing leader has also accused the United States of double standards in criticizing the city's own clampdown on pro-democracy protesters.
+Hong Kong's pro-Beijing leader has also accused the United States of double standards in criticising the city's own clampdown on protesters.

 Relations between China and the United States are already at a low ebb in the wake of the COVID-19 outbreak that began in Wuhan.